-Microbiome?
-Micro-what?
-If that is what you said to yourself as you read the title to this post, let me elaborate.
-You may have heard by now that you actually have more bacterial cells than actual human cells.
+By now you have probably heard that you have have more bacterial cells than actual human cells!
 This collection of bacterial cells is called your microbiome, microbiota, or microflora depending upon who is speaking.
 For the sake of simplicity, I will refer to it as your microbiome.
 Why should you care about protecting your microbiome?
 Hold onto your seats while I tell you!

 What your Microbiome Does for you: